Francisco-tech-maker/tk-E-commerce/README.md

-This is a simple Tiktok e-commerce platform.
+This is a simple TikTok e-commerce platform.

 Below are the functions:

 - Verification
 - Signup / login / collecting Users' data
-- Querying product infomation
+- Querying product information
 - Cart
 - Order
 - Statements